 When I was just starting out to cook and had little to no idea about what I should be keeping in my pantry/fridge, I always relied on quick and easy recipes that I can scour on my Facebook timeline and Youtube recommendations.
 From there, I learned a little bit about what I enjoy eating, what works with my budget and what I won’t get sick of eating repeatedly.
-After a while, I also learned to structure my grocery list and had a bit of an idea what versatile ingredients I should be keeping.
+After a while, I also learned to structure my grocery list and had a bit of an idea what versatile ingredients staple should be kept in my kitchen.

 Here are some ingredients I always have to have in my fridge:

 Eggs.
-They are a great source of cheaper protein and is a very versatile ingredient, you can incorporate it in so many dishes and cook it in a thousand of ways.
+They are a great source of cheaper protein and is a very versatile ingredient; eggs can be incorporated in so many dishes and cook it in a thousand of ways.
 I remember back in college, my then-boyfriend and I would always put eggs in our dishes to stretch it out and maximize it.
 Eggs can be put into salads, sandwiches, stews, soups, or eat it on its own.
-My personal favorite kind of eggs are either Vitamin D enriched or Vegetarian-fed eggs because their yolks taste quite rich, that sometimes it’s almost like melted cheese.
+My personal favorite kind of eggs are either Vitamin D enriched or Vegetarian-fed eggs because their yolks taste quite richer than usual, that sometimes it tastes almost like melted cheese.

 Mushrooms.
 I LOVE mushrooms, especially when they’re cooked really well.
-My technique is to cook them in a mixture of good butter and olive oil till they shrink and become brown and limp.
+My technique is to cook them in a mixture of good butter and olive oil till they shrink and become brown and limp, with some crispy edges.
 I find cooking them in just oil will do nothing but fry and dry them, and butter makes them too soggy.
 Mushrooms, like eggs, are a great addition to a lot of things too — soups, burgers/sandwiches, pastas, scrambled eggs, etc. Often times I buy white or brown mushrooms, sometimes Enoki or Portobello, or whatever type the recipe calls for.

 Garlic.
-I’m that type of person who, even if the recipe clearly calls only for 3 cloves of garlic, I would still add a lot more.
+I’m that type of person who even if the recipe calls only for 3 cloves of garlic, I would still use a whole head.
 Garlic just brings out so much flavor into the dish that I cannot help but be extremely generous about them.
-There are a lot of Filipino recipes that taste heavenly because of the garlic, namely traditional Filipino Adobo so you really cannot blame me for stocking up on these.
+There are a lot of Filipino recipes where flavors are elevated because of the garlic, namely traditional Filipino Adobo, so you really cannot blame me for stocking up on these.

 Onions.
 I love them raw on salads, caramelized on burgers and sandwiches, pickled on my banchan (Korean side dishes) and cooked on everything else.
-Like garlic, it is also a basic in every Filipino dish and a staple in a pantry.
-If I’m looking to have something lighter, I would opt for spring/green onions.
+Like garlic, it is also a basic in every Filipino dish and a staple in my pantry.
+If I’m looking to have something lighter, I would opt for spring onions or scallions.

 Soy sauce.
-I don’t know if you feel the same way about soy sauce as I do, but soy sauce can sometimes be the only condiment you need to make something taste great.
+I don’t know if you feel the same way about soy sauce as I do, but soy sauce can sometimes be the only condiment you need to make a dish taste great.
 It is sometimes my replacement for salt, even.
-It is great in marinating meats and balancing flavor/umami in a dish.
+It is great in marinating meats, balancing flavor and developing umami in a dish.

 Lemon/lime.
 These are great to have around in your fridge as one of your key ingredients for a salad dressing, or something to cut the richness or introduce freshness to a stew, curry, pasta or whatnot.
 Not to mention, good for teas too.